<img alt="" src="https://secure.heat6have.com/192007.png" style="display:none;">

 Sign In New call-to-action

-3 min read
+5 min read

 The History of Hospice

 As far back as the 11th century, places of hospitality nicknamed “hospices” appear in recorded history.
 The first hospices were Roman Catholic run and provided care for travelers, pilgrims, the sick and the dying.
-It wasn’t until 1967 that the first modern day hospice was established by Dame Cicely Sanders in the U.K and St. Christopher's was the first medical institution to approach care for the dying the way the rest of the medical community approached care for the sick—with a commitment to education, research and clinical excellence.
+It wasn’t until 1967 that the first modern day hospice was established by Dame Cicely Saunders in the U.K and St. Christopher's was the first medical institution to approach care for the dying the way the rest of the medical community approached care for the sick—with a commitment to education, research and clinical excellence.

-Dame Cicely Sanders was a trained nurse, medical social worker and later physician.
+Dame Cicely Saunders was a trained nurse, medical social worker and later physician.
 It was while working at Archway Hospital in London that she befriended David Tasma, a dying Polish refugee.
 Their intense friendship facilitated the birth of modern hospice as they discussed the possibility of creating a dedicated home for the dying.
 Upon David’s death, he bequeathed her 500 pounds with the promise of becoming, “a window in [her] home,” someday.
 The gesture was personal confirmation that improving end-of-life care was her life’s mission.

 The terminally ill were a severely neglected patient population before the hospice movement.
 Healthcare providers viewed their incurability with contempt and perceived them as personal failures.
 Dame Cicely Sanders pushed back against this limited understanding of a healthcare provider’s role and responsibilities.
 She believed that above all else, they had a duty of care to comfort and reconcile patients to their own mortality.